 With charm and wit, Saturday Night Live has made a reputation for taking on tough subjects.
 When Pete Davidson, one of its cast members, received a Borderline Personality Disorder diagnosis, the show knew just what to do.
 Davidson went on and shared about his struggle.
 He was open.
 He was honest.
 He was vulnerable.
 He was funny.
 Colin Jost interviewed him on Weekend Update, and Davidson encouraged anyone who had Borderline Personality Disorder to get help, just like he did.
 Davidson said, “first of all, if you think you’re depressed, see a doctor and talk to them about medication, and also be healthy.
 Eating right and exercise can make a huge difference.
 And finally, if you are in the cast of a late-night comedy show, it might help, if they, ya know, do more of your sketches.”
 While most people probably will not need that last piece of advice, the idea of working with a mental health professional and taking care of one’s health are very important.
 Borderline Personality Disorder can disrupt an individual’s sense of self and their relationships.
 Often, therapy can help people with BPD manage the disorder and live their lives.

-The mental health professionals at Thriveworks Westborough offer treatment for Borderline Personality Disorder.
+The mental health professionals at Thriveworks Counseling in Westborough offer treatment for Borderline Personality Disorder.
 We have worked with many clients who were struggling with the harmful effects of BPD, and yet, by seeking help, they learned how to heal and how to build the life they wanted.

 Signs and Symptoms of Borderline Personality Disorder

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lists ten different mental illnesses under the broad classification of personality disorder.
 Each disorder has unique features, but they all produce maladaptive behaviors in people’s personal and/or professional lives that often undermine their success.